Odisha FC: Stadium

-Established in 1978, the Kalinga Stadium in Bhubaneswar, is the home ground of Odisha.
-The 12,000-capacity stadium has hosted several national and international tournaments including the I-League, Super Cup, and 2019 Gold Cup.
-It was one of the venues to host the 2022 FIFA U-17 Women's World Cup.
-The stadium also serves as the home base for the India national football team and youth national teams.
-Indian Arrows, AIFF's defunct developmental side, was also based at the Kalinga Stadium.
+The Kalinga Stadium in Bhubaneswar, Odisha, is the home ground of Odisha.
+Established in 1978, the stadium has a seating capacity of approximately 12,000 for football and has hosted numerous national and international football competitions, including the I-League, Super Cup, and the 2019 Gold Cup.
+It was also one of the venues for the 2022 FIFA U-17 Women's World Cup.
+The stadium is part of a larger sports complex that includes facilities for athletics, hockey, swimming and other sports.